• Study level

 • Dynamics, assembly and self-organization of microtubules and motors in vitro.

-• Artificial listeria : actin-based motility dynamics.
+• Artificial Listeria : actin-based motility dynamics.

 • Membrane nanotubes and protein-membrane interaction.

-• Mechanics of the cytoskeleton / cell motility: cilia and flagella.
+• Cytoskeletal mechanics/cell motility: cilia and flagella.

 • Developmental biology and cell mechanics.